jmontleon/blogpost/el8-execshield/README.md

    76220:	f3 0f 1e fa          	endbr64
 ```

-I decided to make a quick attempt at fixing our RPM with by replacing 'go build' with '%gobuild' in our RPM and attempting a rebuild, but the build failed.
+I decided to make a quick attempt at fixing our RPM with by replacing `go build` with `%gobuild` in our RPM and attempting a rebuild, but the build failed.

 Third attempt to enable IBT, once more with feeling
 ---------------------------------------------------